 Apelbaum, L. C. and Turman, W., Jewish Historical Soc. of Greater Wash., 2007

-Drawing on the rich Historical Society archives, this lavishly illustrated volume records the unique history and role in religious and national life of the sixth largest Jewish community in the U.S.
+Drawing on the rich Historical Society archives, this lavishly illustrated volume records the unique history and role in the religious and national life of the sixth-largest Jewish community in the U.S.

 Capital Collections VREF 929.10924 C